 There are dozens of Philadelphia psychiatrists and psychiatric nurse practitioners.
 Thus, finding the best psychiatrist in Philadelphia for your individual needs can seem rather daunting (especially when struggling with depression, anxiety, inattention or other difficulties).
-This site is designed to help you not only determine whether Dr. Christopher Pagnani may be the best psychiatrist in Philadelphia for your individual needs, but also to provide you with basic information regarding Philadelphia psychiatry, mental health treatment in Philadelphia and psychiatric resources in Philadelphia.
+This site is designed to help you not only determine whether Dr. Christopher Pagnani may be the best psychiatrist for your individual needs, but also to provide you with basic information regarding Philadelphia Psychiatry, mental health treatment in Philadelphia and Psychiatric resources in Philadelphia.

 Before I find a psychiatrist near me, I need some general information…

 What is a psychiatrist?
 What is the difference between a psychiatrist and a psychologist?

 A psychiatrist is a medical practitioner specializing in the diagnosis and treatment of mental illness.
 Psychiatrists in Philadelphia generally have four years of undergraduate studies in college, four years of medical school, a year of internship in medicine or surgery and then three additional years of specialized training in psychiatry, psychopharmacology and psychotherapy.

 Why see a Psychiatrist in Philadelphia when my primary care doctor can write for the same medications?